jcward/vscode-hxcpp-debug/README.md

 #end
 ```

-(In place of localhost, you can use the IP address of your computer if you're debugging a mobile app, for example.)
+(In place of localhost, you can use the IP address or hostname of your computer if you're remote debugging a mobile app, for example.)

 Open your project folder in Visual Studio Code.